aws-samples/amazon-transcribe-live-meeting-assistant/README.md

     1. If you select `BEDROCK_AGENT (Use Existing)`, then:
        - For **Bedrock Agent Id (existing)**, enter your existing Agent ID (for example, JSXXXXX3D8).
 You can copy it from the Amazon Bedrock Agent console.
        - For **Bedrock Agent Alias Id (existing)**, enter your existing Agent Alias ID (for example, JSXXXXX3D8).
 You can copy it from the Amazon Bedrock Agent console.
 Use the default `TSTALIASID` to test with the DRAFT version of your agent.
+       - For additional information please see: [Amazon Bedrock Agent integration in LMA (preview)](./lma-meetingassist-setup-stack/README_BEDROCK_AGENT.md)].
     1. If you select `BEDROCK_AGENT_WITH_KNOWLEDGE_BASE (Create)`, a new agent is created for you automatically:
        - Optionally populate  **Bedrock Knowledge Base Id (existing)** to have your new agent use an existing Bedrock Knowledge base (see above)
        - Or leave **Bedrock Knowledge Base Id (existing)** blank to create a new knowledge base for your agent.
 Use the knowledge base parameters described above to have the new knowledge base automatically populated.
+       - For additional information please see: [Amazon Bedrock Agent integration in LMA (preview)](./lma-meetingassist-setup-stack/README_BEDROCK_AGENT.md)].
     1. If you select `Q_BUSINESS (Use Existing)`, then:
        - For **Amazon Q Application ID (existing)** enter your existing Q Business application ID (a UUID).
 You can copy it from the Amazon Q Business console.
          <p align="left"><img src="./images/readme-qbusinessapp-id.png" alt="QB App ID" width=350/></p>
        - Additional steps are required later.
 Carefully read the detailed directions documented in [Amazon Q Business integration in LMA](./lma-meetingassist-setup-stack/README_QBUSINESS.md) which guides you to complete identity management setup and QBusiness integration.
-1. For **Transcript Knowledge Base**, choose the default `BEDROCK_KNOWLEDGE_BASE (Use Existing)` (recommended) to enable generative AI queries on meeting transcripts (the new Meetings Query Tool), or choose `DISABLED` if you don't need this feature.
+1. For **Transcript Knowledge Base**, choose the default `BEDROCK_KNOWLEDGE_BASE (Use Existing)` (recommended) to enable generative AI queries across meeting transcripts using the new Meetings Query Tool, or choose `DISABLED` if you don't need this feature.
 1. For **all other parameters**, use the default values.
 If you want to customize the settings later, for example to add your own lambda functions, to use custom vocabularies and language models to improve accuracy, enable PII redaction, and more, you can update the stack for these parameters.
 1. Check the acknowledgement boxes, and choose Create stack.